bhisaac/5eFP/5eFP-SRD.md

 ## Touch of Magic

-Choose a mage class.
+Choose a class with the spellcasting or pact magic game feature.
 You gain the ability to cast two cantrips from the chosen class.
-Additionally, choose a 1st level spell from the chosen class' spell list.
-You gain the ability to cast the chosen spell once per game session without spending mana.
+Choose a 1st level spell from the chosen class' spell list.
+You gain the ability to cast the chosen spell as a cooldown without spending any mana.
 If the chosen 1st-level spell appears on your 1st-level class spell list, you also add the spell as a known spell.

 Your spellcasting ability score for these spells depends on the chosen class.
 INT for wizards, WIS for clerics and druids, and CHA for sorcerers and warlocks.